Jellyfin Community Standards

 Disputes are inevitable, including violations of the rules above.
 When these occur, the following policy applies.

-If the issue cannot be resolved between the contributors, any complaints, instances of explicit rulebreaking, or unresolvable disagreements with other community members may be directed towards the Administrative team, or the Project Leaders directly.
+If the issue cannot be resolved between the contributors, any complaints, instances of explicit rule breaking, or unresolvable disagreements with other community members may be directed towards the Core Team or the Project Leader directly.
 You may do so through email (

 The team will review the complaint and decide on an action, including but not limited to: informal private guidance, informal private warnings, formal public warnings, temporary ban(s) from the various platforms, or permanent ban(s).

 Formal warnings will be made under a "second-chance-only" policy.
-Once warned, if one repeats the same behaviour, the response will escalate as appropriate to the infraction.
+Once warned, if one repeats the same behavior, the response will escalate as appropriate to the infraction.

-Moderation tasks in some locations are delegated to other team members.
+Moderation tasks in some locations are delegated to other, non-Core team members.
 This dispute resolution procedure applies anywhere under the Jellyfin umbrella.
-The Administrative team and Project Leaders retain final say in any dispute resolutions.
+The Core team and Project Leader retain final say in any dispute resolutions.

 This document represents official Jellyfin project policy.
 Any changes to this document require a changelog entry here and approval by a Project Leader.